karlobrzica/Underwater-Dimmable-LED/README.md

 LED brightness is controlled using a standard servo/PWM signal, allowing easy integration with RC systems and microcontrollers.

 All electronics are fully **encapsulated in epoxy**, providing electrical insulation and protection against water ingress.
-When no control signal is present, the LED operates at approximately **1% output power**.
+When no control signal is present, the LED operates at approximately 1% output power.

 ---